Be more focused on lawyer business development. Don’t get caught up in endless cycles of planning. Take small actions, even imperfect ones.

 Experiment and Refine

-As you set out to market your practice and develop new business, don’t get caught up in endless cycles of planning.
+As you set out to market your practice and build sustainable lawyer client development habits, don’t get caught up in endless cycles of planning.
 Conversely, when you do take action, don’t go all-in on an approach without doing some experimenting first.
 Take small actions, even imperfect ones, and assess the results.
 You’ll learn from your successes and, yes, your failures, and be able to refine your plan for the next set of actions you take.

 If you’re the type of person who can’t stop “aiming,” try a “ready, fire, aim!” approach instead.